 The Learning for Peace program is an innovative, cross-sectoral programme focusing on education and peacebuilding.
 It aims to strengthen resilience, social cohesion and human security in conflict-affected contexts, including countries at risk of—or experiencing and recovering from—conflict through improved education policies and practices.

 Participating countries include Burundi, Chad, Côte d’Ivoire, Democratic Republic of the Congo, Ethiopia, Liberia, Myanmar, Pakistan, Sierra Leone, Somalia, South Sudan, State of Palestine, Uganda, and Yemen.

-As one of UNICEF’s largest bilateral donors, USAID has maintained an active collaboration with UNICEF on education, peacebuilding, and conflict sensitivity—including through the International Network on Education in Emergencies (INEE), through USAID ECCN’s work on Safer Learning Environments, and in support of UNICEF’s recent conference on The Role of Education in Building Social Cohesion and Sustainable Peace (co-hosted by the World Bank and the Global Partnership for Education (GPE) in April 2016.
+As one of UNICEF’s largest bilateral donors, USAID has maintained an active collaboration with UNICEF on education, peacebuilding, and conflict sensitivity—including through the International Network on Education in Emergencies (INEE), through ECCN’s work on Safer Learning Environments, and in support of UNICEF’s recent conference on The Role of Education in Building Social Cohesion and Sustainable Peace (co-hosted by the World Bank and the Global Partnership for Education (GPE) in April 2016.

 “Learning for Peace” has produced approximately 75 research products, as well as numerous manuals, guidance notes and reports that illustrate the link between education and peacebuilding.
 Electronic Copies can be accessed and downloaded from the links provided below.
 The slides provide one-page summaries for each of the knowledge products featured on this Web page.

 These resources are shared with the ECCN community with the permission and support of UNICEF. [back]